 Oh sure, five amendments were added to HR 748 by the U.S. Senate (here).

-Two of the five amendments pertaining to the Federal Open Market Committee (FOMC) look a lot like the action taken by the Federal Reserve this morning here, here, and here
+Two of the five amendments pertaining to the Federal Open Market Committee (FOMC) look a lot like the action taken by the Federal Reserve this morning here, here, and here.

 But the other three amendments had nothing to do with those $1200 per person direct payments, expanded state unemployment insurance and other measures designed to provide emergency assistance to individuals, families, and businesses affected by the 2020 Chinese Coronavirus pandemic.